queryluke/masseffect-5e-data/data/powers/decoy.md

 - name: Improved Decoy
   description: Your decoy becomes so life-like that creatures have disadvantage on the Wisdom (Perception) check.
 ---
 Summon a holographic copy of yourself at a location within range.
-Until the spell ends, the decoy moves with you and mimics your actions.
+Until the power ends, the decoy moves with you and mimics your actions.
 You can use your action to dismiss the decoy.
-Each time a creature targets you with an attack during the spell's duration, it must first make a Wisdom (Perception) check.
+Each time a creature targets you with an attack during the power's duration, it must first make a Wisdom (Perception) check.
 On a failure, a creature attacks the decoy.
 On a success, the creature ignores the decoy, attacks you, and no longer needs to pass the Wisdom check to target you.